Holden Commodore (VX): XU6

-Introduced in September 2000, the VX XU6 was powered by the 3.8-litre L67 supercharged v6 producing 180kw (241 hp) of power at 5000rpm and 380 nm (280 lb.ft) of torque at 3200rpm.
+Introduced in September 2000, the VX XU6 was powered by the 3.8-litre L67 supercharged V6 producing 180 kW of power at 5000 rpm and 380 Nm of torque at 3200 rpm.
 These figures were unchanged from the previous model VT XU6 and like the VT XU6, the only transmission available was the 4L60-E 4 speed automatic unit.
 Standard features on the XU6 included but weren't limited to; 17-inch alloy wheels, six speaker sound with CD player, climate control air conditioning, cruise control, four-way powered driver seat, front fog lights, leather wrapped steering wheel, four airbags and an immobilizer.
 This was the last HSV vehicle that the XU6 nameplate was used on.